Back to Learning Center

 • The effect of extramarital relationships in a divorce, such as property division

-By working with an experienced family law attorney, you can tailor your premarital agreement to fit you and your future spouse, ensuring it contains everything you need as a couple.
+By working with an experienced family law attorney, you can tailor your premarital agreement in Texas to fit you and your future spouse, ensuring that it covers everything you need as a couple.
+An attorney can help you determine what to include in a prenup to protect both parties’ interests.

 Who Should Get a Prenuptial Agreement?

-Traditionally, a prenuptial agreement in Texas is thought of as being a high-net-worth couple with a lot of assets.
-However, prenups have been modernized and are very important for almost anyone, especially for couples who have worked a long time to establish their own success in their own estates.
-This can include couples with children from prior marriages or relationships or family businesses or trusts that need to be understood and explained before entering into a marriage agreement.
+Traditionally, a prenuptial agreement in Texas is thought of as being a tool for high-net-worth couples with a lot of assets.
+However, Texas prenuptial agreements have been modernized and can be beneficial for most people, especially couples who gained success through dedicated work and long hours before marriage.
+This can include people who have children from previous marriages or relationships, trusts, or family-owned businesses who need to establish a clear understanding prior to any marriage agreement.

-How Can I Ensure My Prenuptial Agreement is Enforceable in Texas?
+How Can I Ensure That My Prenuptial Agreement Is Enforceable in Texas?

-In order for a prenuptial agreement to be enforceable in Texas, it must not include provisions that violate public policy or implicate criminal culpability.
-If the couple has, or plans on having, children the prenuptial agreement also cannot interfere with a child’s right to receive the necessary support from their parent, so a term that functions to impact child support cannot be enforced.
+For a prenup in Texas to be considered enforceable, it cannot contain any provisions that implicate criminal culpability or violate public policy.
+If the couple has or plans on having children, the prenuptial agreement also cannot interfere with a child’s right to receive the necessary support from a parent, so a provision that functions to impact child support cannot be enforced.
 By consulting an attorney experienced in prenuptial agreements, you can get the specifics about what is needed to ensure that your agreement is enforceable in the state of Texas.

-At Goranson Bain Ausley, we work with couples to draft a premarital agreement that is customized and individualized for them.
-It is best to start thinking about this well before your “I dos” and contact an experienced Goranson Bain Ausley attorney in Dallas, Plano, or Austin to learn about your options.
-The more time that you and your future spouse have to talk about, envision, and create your future contract and relationship, the easier and more enjoyable the process will be.
+At Goranson Bain Ausley, we work closely with couples to help them draft a premarital agreement that is customized for their unique needs.
+It’s best to start thinking about what to put in a prenuptial agreement well before you say “I do” and then contact an experienced Goranson Bain Ausley family law attorney to learn about your options for a prenup in Texas.
+The more time that you and your future spouse have to talk about, envision, and create your future contract and relationship, the easier and more productive the process will be.

-To learn more about prenuptial agreements in Texas, please contact Aimee Pingenot Key at 214-373-7676.
+To learn more about prenuptial agreements in Texas, contact Aimee Pingenot Key at 214-612-7303.

 Popular Family Law Articles